NFL's Highest-Paid Defensive Players After Derwin James' Record Deal

-NFL's highest-paid defenders after Derwin James' record deal originally appeared on NBC Sports Washington
+NFL's highest-paid defenders after Derwin James' record deal originally appeared on NBC Sports Chicago

 The Los Angeles Chargers were able to end star safety Derwin James' hold-in.